endiangroup/endian.io/content/theory/5-cs.md

 For the purposes of this document, *canon* is defined as a single, recognised, orthodox source of truth.

-A canonical specification should have exactly one self-contained representation.
+A perfectly canonical specification will have exactly one self-contained representation.
 The representation is usually centralised, but some software approaches use multiple copies that automatically synchronise; these are still considered canonical as long as all team members can access up-to-date versions of the specification.

 #### 1.2.2 Coherent

 *Coherence* refers to a state of being ordered, logical and consistent.
 There is also a deliberate implication of a harmoniousness of parts; each component fits logically with those around it.

 A coherent specification should use the same structure throughout.
 Any natural patterns that form in the specification should be maintained as long as it is logical and useful to do so.
 There should be no inconsistencies in language or diagrammatic grammar, style, format or organisation.
-There should be no redundancy and no unnecessary components<sup id="a4">[4](#f4)</sup>.
+There should be no redundancy and no unnecessary components[*](http://www.informit.com/articles/article.aspx?p=1152528&seqNum=4 "A good example of clear and coherent requirements writing in plain text comes from the book <em>Requirements Management Using IBM® Rational® RequisitePro®</em>.
+See section 1.4 of the sample chapter").

 #### 1.2.3 Comprehensible

 Wherever humans are involved, *comprehension* is a key requirement for their understanding.
 In this document, it refers to the capacity to be understood or grasped fully and thoroughly, and to being expressed in the most basic and straightforwardly applicable manner.

 Given a comprehensible specification, all members of the team should be able to understand at least the parts that concern them.
-Written parts of the specification should be readable<sup id="a5">[5](#f5)</sup>, concise, specific and precise; diagrams should be clearly labelled with any additional explanations embedded in the specification.
+Written parts of the specification should be readable[*](https://en.wikipedia.org/wiki/Readability "Readability is a well-studied field.
+There is no panacea for writing readable specifications, but simplicity and clarity score highly on all readability formulas"), concise, specific and precise; diagrams should be clearly labelled with any additional explanations embedded in the specification.

 #### 1.2.4 Comprehensive